CHRISHA1122/milestone-project-2/README.md

 ### User goals

+* A game for a player of any age.
 * Enjoyable experiance on the site.
 * Have fun playing the game.
 * Keep playing to try get better score.
+* a easy to play game.

 ### Developer goals